 - time of day

 Fats are vital to many of the body’s primary functions, specifically digestion and nutrient absorption.
-The main form of fat found in food and also found in the body, makes up most of the body’s stored energy.
-You may have heard of these type of fats before, we call them triglycerides.
-When your body is at rest or performing activity of a low intensity, it generates most of its energy from free fatty acids, which are released from the body’s stores of triglycerides.
+The main form of fat found in food and also found in the body makes up most of the body’s stored energy.
+You may have heard of these types of fats before, we call them triglycerides.
+When your body is at rest or performing an activity of low intensity, it generates most of its energy from free fatty acids, which are released from the body’s stores of triglycerides.